 What to cook camping meals on

-I only generally cook with one single ring gas stove, although I do have a second in case I need a second pan.
+I only generally cook with one single burner gas stove, although I do have a second in case I need a second pan.
 We tend to stay in campsites with microwaves, so I have been known to be lazy and just use the microwave to heat my dish rather than using the camping stove.
 But use whatever you have.

 Most make ahead dishes need accompaniments which can need cooking too so sometimes a second ring is useful.
 I’ve tried to suggest other additions which don’t need cooking, so they really are easy just to heat up the one dish.